|

 -

-If you buy tickets at bilietas.ltglink.lt, you can choose an exact seat on the Lithuanian train from a seat map.
-Only one car & seat number is shown on your ticket, you sit in exactly the same car number & seat number on the Polish train as on the Lithuanian train.
+If you buy tickets at bilietas.ltglink.lt, you can choose your seat on the Polish train from a seat map (it's 2 or 3 cars of the Polish train that are shown in the graphic).
+Only the Polish train's car & seat number will be shown on your ticket, there are no assigned seats on the Lithuanian train.

 -